Email: birdtours [at] sasktel.net

 - Your tour leader is fully vaccinated.

 - Please contact us before booking tour if you have any special requests with regard to this policy.
-In certain cases, if requested, leader may be willing to ride in client's vehicle or drive client's vehicle.
+If requested, leader may be willing to ride in client’s vehicle or drive client’s vehicle.

 Gift Certificates Available Now